owlbarn/actor/README.md

 Test delay-bounded and error-bounded barrier

+Need to read "transferring files" in ZMQ doc to remove high water marks in the code

 # ISSUE

 Stack overflow in reduce function (caused by Hashtbl: when there are over 30000 values with the same key)